DataFire/Integrations/integrations/generated/azure_network_applicationsecuritygroup/README.md

 ### ApplicationSecurityGroupPropertiesFormat
 * ApplicationSecurityGroupPropertiesFormat `object`: Application security group properties.
-  * provisioningState `string`: The provisioning state of the application security group resource.
-Possible values are: 'Succeeded', 'Updating', 'Deleting', and 'Failed'.
+  * provisioningState `string` (values: Succeeded, Updating, Deleting, Failed): The current provisioning state.
   * resourceGuid `string`: The resource GUID property of the application security group resource.
 It uniquely identifies a resource, even if the user changes its name or migrate the resource across subscriptions or resource groups.